duncanmcclean/sc-starter-kit/README.md

 It includes a minimal boilerplate design which aims to demonstrate most of the functionality available with Simple Commerce.
 Feel free to change it as much as you want, redesign the whole thing if you want.
 Also, feel free to just take snippets of code and pop them in your own project.
 The source code is available on [GitHub](https://github.com/doublethreedigital/sc-starter-kit).

-Before using Simple Commerce in production, please remember to [purchase a Simple Commerce license](https://statamic.com/simple-commerce), from the Statamic Marketplace.
+You **must** purchase a Simple Commerce license from the [Statamic Marketplace](https://statamic.com/simple-commerce) to use this starter kit in a production environment.

 ## Features